acatiadroid/pybloxlink/docs/index.md

 ```

 ## Examples
-Some examples can be found in [examples.md](https://github.com/acatiadroid/pybloxlink/blob/main/examples.md).
+Some examples can be found here: https://acatiadroid.github.io/pybloxlink/examples.html

 ## Help
 If you need help, you can either make an [issue](https://github.com/acatiadroid/pybloxlink/issues/new) or join the Bloxlink server: https://discord.gg/bloxlink